tasnimzotder/hacktoberfest-2020/_hackbars/jaydeep_godara.md

 author: Jaydeep Godara
 ---

-Open Source has power to connecting people.
+Open Source has power to connect people from diff backgroud.

 ---